 Five Keys to a Successful DNA Biological Screening Program

 Sexual assault kit and DNA backlogs across the country are in the news with alarming frequency.
 With rising public outcry gaining the attention of media and lawmakers, it is critical that laboratory and agency leaders are forward-thinking in their approach to solutions and proposing efficient and effective new processes.
 Download […]

 What kind of evidence can be pulled from a cell phone?
 Can you really pull fingerprints off of paper?
 How can police officers tell if substances may be drugs or explosives before they send samples to the lab?
 Pinellas County STEM TEC students had the chance to learn the answers to these questions and explore forensic techniques at NFSTC on June 27th.

 Visit NFSTC and the Deployable Forensic Laboratory at the IACP Conference, booth #2858, October 3–7, 2009 in Denver, Colorado.
-Learn about the National Missing and Unidentified Persons System at NamUs.gov, portable forensic technologies, forensics training opportunities and more.
-The lab will be open during all exhibit hours.
+The lab will be open for tours daily.